You may be aware of some recent media on the safety of breast implants.

 What about the government’s action on this issue?

-More details are available from the Government’s Therapeutic Goods Administration which recently reviewed this issue.
+More details are available from the Government’s Therapeutic Goods Administration which reviewed this issue over the last few years.

-In May 2019 the TGA requested data and implant samples from all implant companies and in July 2019 announced they may suspend all textured implants and breast reconstruction devices during their analysis.
-They announced in September 2019 the suspension of some highly textured implants, that did not include the types of implants we offer which remain approved by the TGA but obviosuly require surgeons to outline the risks of implant use.
+They announced in September 2019 the suspension of some highly textured implants, that did not include the types of implants we offer which remain approved by the TGA but obviously require surgeons to outline the risks of implant use.

 What does this mean for our patients?